FreyaP/squamish-events/README.md

 - login form

-Dashboard (logged in host)
+Dashboard (logged in host) - do I need another UI for a user vs host

 - profile details
-- list of events by the logged in host
+- list of events by the logged in host or list of events saved?"interested in" by user

 ### Mockups